chrisjwaddell/blue-moon/README.md

 ```
 <br>

-It can be relative to the current date or a pivot date or an absolute date.
+It can be relative to the current date, a pivot date or an absolute date.

 <br>